PlayWithRobot-Berkeley/PathPlanning/README.md

 The source codes, where the python file as the entry to the path planning is the `cartesian_test.py`.
 The file imports the `digit_path.py` which is in charge of gernerating each individual digit's path so that this file can connect them together to form a complete motion.

+_The other two python files: `gripper_test.py` and `multipose.py` are used for testing and debugging.
+They instructs the robotic arm to complete simple task such as closing the gripper or moving its end-effector following a certain path to demonstrate the basic functionalities of a robotic arm is normal (so that we can know it is our codes that corrupts X\_X)._

 #### `config` directory